What does peace look like?

 Even wood a long time ago

 Most of the peace poles that people make are wooden posts that are 3 and a half inches wide and, once planted, about 6 feet tall.
-I make them wider and taller to give them "presence" to legitimize the message.
+I make them wider and taller to give them “presence” to legitimize the message.
 And I make them out of materials that last for generations.
-More often than not they go to parks, campuses and churches.
-But not always.
+More often than not mine go to parks, campuses or churches.

 Cap for a peace pole at a Dojo in Sweden